Pros and Cons of Gifted Learning Programs in Schools

 Academic Challenge

 Children are given work commensurate with their academic level and can progress at their own pace.
-In many gifted programs, students are placed with other gifted children who help push them to reach their academic capabilities.
-Kids are more likely to reach their potential when challenged academically.
+In many gifted programs, students are placed with other gifted children who motivate each other to reach their fullest academic capabilities.

 Academic Engagement

-Another frequent criticism of general education is that it is boring.
-Because kids are not challenged, they lose interest in their academic pursuits.
-By increasing the difficulty of the work, and focusing more on particular interests, students stay engaged in their education.
+By increasing the difficulty of the work and focusing more on specific interests, students tend to stay more engaged in their education.
 Additionally, research has shown that creative interests first explored in gifted programs often remain intact into adulthood.

 Raises Level of Instruction